mattvenn/tt07-twin-tee-opamp-osc/docs/info.md

 After the project is enabled, you should see a sine wave at around 6.3MHz on analog output pin 0.

+There is also a 20 bit digital counter connected to the oscillator output.
+The top 8 bits are connected to the LEDs.
+So you should also see the most significant bit flashing every ~6 seconds.

 ## External hardware

 Oscilloscope.